OfficeDev/office-js-docs-pr/docs/testing/test-debug-office-add-ins.md

 ---
-title: Test and debug Office Add-ins
+title: Test Office Add-ins
-description: 'Learn how to test and debug your Office Add-in' ms.date: 11/14/2021 ms.localizationpriority: high
+description: 'Learn how to test your Office Add-in' ms.date: 12/02/2021 ms.localizationpriority: high
 ---

-# Test and debug Office Add-ins
+# Test Office Add-ins

 This article contains guidance about testing, debugging, and troubleshooting issues with Office Add-ins.